 Set Zoom wheel behavior according to how you want the mouse wheel to work in the Center pane.
-Hold down the Option key while moving the mouse wheel to switch between zoom and scroll.
-If Scroll direction: Natural is checked in your Mac Settings>Mouse then the directions will be reversed.
+Hold down the Ctrl key while moving the mouse wheel to switch between zoom and scroll.
+Hold down the Alt key while moving the mouse wheel to switch between up/down and left/right scroll.